Boorooma

 Boorooma lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 As of February 2026, the estimated population of the suburb of Boorooma is around 1,891.
-This figure represents an increase of 150 people since the 2021 Census, which reported a population of 1,741.
-The change was inferred from AreaSearch's resident population estimate of 1,853 in June 2024, based on the latest ERP data release by the ABS and an additional 47 validated new addresses since the Census date.
-This results in a population density ratio of 1,260 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Boorooma's population growth rate of 8.6% since the 2021 census exceeded both the SA3 area (4.2%) and the SA4 region, indicating its status as a growth leader in the region.
+This reflects an increase from the 2021 Census figure of 1,741 people, a rise of 150 individuals (8.6%).
+The change was inferred from AreaSearch's estimation of the resident population at 1,853 following examination of the latest ERP data release by the ABS in June 2024 and an additional 47 validated new addresses since the Census date.
+This results in a density ratio of 1,260 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Boorooma's population growth exceeded that of its SA3 area (4.2%) and SA4 region since the 2021 census, making it a growth leader in the region.
 Interstate migration contributed approximately 36.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, or NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, exceptional growth is predicted for Boorooma over this period, with an expected increase of 1,250 persons by 2041, reflecting a total increase of 65.7%.
+Projected demographic shifts indicate exceptional growth, placing Boorooma in the top 10 percent of locations outside capital cities, with an expected increase of 1,252 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 64.2% over the 17 years.

 Frequently Asked Questions - Population